 Having a good understanding of your heating controls and how they work can help you heat your home comfortably, without wasting energy.
-Installing and correctly using a thermostat, timer and thermostatic radiator valves can save around £75 a year.
+Installing and correctly using a thermostat, timer and thermostatic radiator valves can save energy, and save you money.